simply-alliv/inbound-parse-multipart-parser/README.md

 # author

-[Cristian Salazar] was the author of the original parser.
+Cristian Salazar was the author of the original parser.
+You can find the original [here][https://github.com/freesoftwarefactory/parse-multipart#readme].
 I, Allistair Vilakazi, just adapted the code to be able to parse the specific multipart/form-data format of SendGrid's Inbound Parse Webhook.

 # Background